netdata/netdata/web/server/README.md

 `X509_VERIFY_PARAM_set1_host` is not present, but `WolfSSL` has the function `wolfSSL_X509_VERIFY_PARAM_set1_host` that is not used. [↩](#a2)

+#### Linking against WolfSSL

+If you compile Netdata against `WolfSS` and you have [errors](https://github.com/netdata/netdata/pull/10227#issuecomment-729626178), it is possible that your library were not compiled with all available options.

 ### Select TLS version

 Beginning with version 1.21, you can also specify the TLS version and the ciphers that you want to use: